aurioBC/Linux_Backdoor/ReadMe.txt

 Linux_Backdoor
 --------------

-A Linux backdoor developer in C.
+A Linux backdoor applications written in C.

 Allows for the following: